JoseFilipeFerreira/MDIO-1920/README.md

 # MDIO-IO
-Travelling Salesman Problem (MDIO Assignment)
+Chinese postman problem (MDIO Assignment)

+A derivative of the Traveling Salesman Problem.

 ## Authors